tiffgerst/cosmwasm-book/src/actor-model/actors-in-blockchain.md

 Previously we were talking about actors mostly in the abstraction of any blockchain-specific terms.
 However, before we can dive into the code, we need to establish some common language.
-To do so we need to look at contracts from the perspective of external users instead of their implementation.
+To do so we need to look at contracts from the perspective of external users, instead of their implementation.

 In this part, I will use the `wasmd` binary to communicate with a testnet.
 To properly set it up, check the [Quick start with